kayinleong/kitahack2025-comp/README.md

    ```bash
    npm run dev
    ```
 ##  Innovation Part

-KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarely or never provided by mainstream platforms, providing an all-in-one solution.
+KL2PEN is designed to close key gaps in existing job search platforms by offering features that are rarely—or never—provided by mainstream platforms, delivering an all-in-one solution.
 This makes our platform uniquely innovative and inclusive.

+We support users at **every step of their job-seeking journey**—from discovery to preparation to application.

-Key innovations include:
+### Key Innovations

 - **Job Swipe Interface**
-  A mobile-friendly, intuitive Tinder-like swiping interface for discovering job opportunities which is available only on KL2PEN and Kabel and not available on most mainstream platforms.
+  A mobile-friendly, intuitive Tinder-like swiping interface for discovering job opportunities—available only on KL2PEN and Kabel, and not offered by most mainstream platforms.

 - **AI Resume Commentor**
-  KL2PEN provides AI-powered resume feedback to all users, helping them improve their resumes with actionable suggestions.
+  KL2PEN provides AI-powered resume feedback to all users, offering personalized and actionable suggestions to improve their resumes.

 - **AI Mock Interview**
   A simulation feature that helps users practice interviews and receive intelligent feedback—empowering them to prepare confidently.
-This feature is currently not available on other mainstream platforms.
+This is a unique offering not found on other mainstream platforms.

 - **Real-Time AI Chatbox**
-  A conversational assistant that provides instant answers and career guidance.
+  An interactive assistant that delivers instant answers, personalized advice, and career guidance to support users in real-time.

 - **Industry Trends Insights**
-  We equip users with dynamic data on industry hiring trends and in-demand skills, helping them stay competitive on the job market.
+  KL2PEN equips users with data-driven insights into hiring trends and in-demand skills, helping them make informed career decisions and stay competitive.

 ##  Challenges Faced